Disclaimer: I do not claim to own anything that Anne McCaffrey has written. I own my own ideas and my own characters.

 "There is a message for you."
 The computer chimed as Angie closed the door to her room and flipped on the privacy light.

 Angie ignored the computer and its message.
 She was still thinking about what had happened earlier.
-She thought about the crystals and the music that they were making; she thought about the words she could have sworn she heard.
+She thought about the crystals and the music that they were making; she thought about the words she could have sworn she had heard.
 Near the end Angie thought she could make out a couple of those words, but now that she thought about it she couldn't remember what those words were.

 "Was that hit to my head worse than it should have been?"
 She wondered softly.